vectordotdev/vector/website/content/en/docs/about/under-the-hood/architecture/buffering-model.md

 ### Disk buffers

-When the durability of data is more important than the overall performance of Vector, disk buffers can be used to persist buffered events between stopping and starting Vector, including when Vector crashes.
+When the durability of data is more important than the overall performance of Vector, disk buffers can be used to persist buffered events while stopping and starting Vector, including if Vector crashes.
 Disk buffers allow Vector to essentially pick up from where it left off when it starts back up again.

 Disk buffers function like a write-ahead log, where every event is first sent through the buffer, and written to the data files, before it is read back out.
 This may sound slow, but in practice,